aroman/elementary-on-a-mac/iso-to-usb/README.md

-## How to turn an Isis ISO into USB installation media
+## How to turn a Freya ISO into USB installation media

-1. Download the ISO of elementary OS Isis.
+1. Download the ISO of elementary OS Freya.
 2. Open **Disk Utility**.
 3. Convert the ISO to DMG format:
   1. In Disk Utility, click **Images** > **Convert...**.